Comparing differentiable logics for learning with logical constraints: Background: DL2 and Fuzzy Logics

-\paragraph{Universal quantification} In DL2, \citet{fischerDL2TrainingQuerying2019} provide an important insight: training to satisfy a universally quantified constraint can be approximated by finding a counterexample that violates the constraint, and using that counterexample in training.
-This counterexample can be found by an arbitrary sampling function---DL2 uses Projected Gradient Descent (\ac{pgd}) to find the worst possible perturbation around particular inputs.
+In DL2, \citet{fischerDL2TrainingQuerying2019} provide an important insight: training to satisfy a universally quantified constraint can be approximated by finding a counterexample that violates the constraint, and using that counterexample in training.
+This counterexample can in theory be provided by any suitable oracle---DL2 uses PGD to find the worst possible perturbation around particular inputs.
 In DL2, universal quantification thus is not general, and is treated outside of the logic.

 With t-norms being associative and commutative, universal fuzzy quantification is given by repeated application of conjunction.